LOUD & PROUD Preview on TAPinto.net (March 2019)

 by Brian Smith

 the program for six years and in addition to training wrestlers, he is also the owner of the Independent Wrestling Federation

-that has events in its home center in West Paterson and other high schools and recreation centers in
+that has events in its home center in West Paterson and other high schools and recreation centers in the state.
+The

-into wrestling 10 years ago and like many people, used one job as a springboard into another.
+10 years ago and like many people, used one job as a springboard into another.
 Knight was a radio and television major at

 William Paterson University and while there he did sports and news for WGHT 1500 AM in the mornings.
-The station
+The station was

 before the events.
 While Knight enjoyed watching wrestling, he never thought it would lead to a career in it.